 Marino Ballena National Park Hours and Entrance Fee

-Marino Ballena National Park Location
+How to Get to Marino Ballena National Park

-How to Get To Uvita Sector
+Uvita Sector

-If you use Google Maps, there isn’t an option for the Uvita sector but you can set “Parqueo Bahia” as your destination.
+To get to the Playa Uvita entrance, enter “Parque Nacional Marino Ballena” and look for “Entrada sector Uvita” if you’re using Waze.
+If you use Google Maps, enter “Parqueo Bahia” as your destination.
 To get to the Uvita sector, you do not need a 4wd or 4×4.

 Things to Do in Marino Ballena National Park

-For a lazy beach day, Marino Ballena is one of the best places to go for the day in the Costa Ballena (Dominical, Uvita and Ojochal) area.
 The main beach, Playa Uvita is a gorgeous beach and one of the best beaches in Costa Rica!

 Whale Watching